 Relays are available in several combinations of powered relays, dry contact relays, and pulse solid state opto relays.

-Eight Virtual Outputs are configurable in the software, using most of the possible relay or analog output control algorithms, that may be used to interlock or activate actual control outputs.
+Sixteen virtual Control Outputs are configurable in the software, using most of the possible relay or analog output control algorithms, that may be used to interlock or activate actual control outputs.